CHOOSE YOUR ARS NETWORK LOCATION

 4. Pilot Light is Out

-If your hot water faucet has gone cold, your pilot light on your water heater may be out.
-When no one turns on a no hot water heating system or no heated storage unit, then it might not have enough gas pressure to produce any kind of no hot water temperature until a certain temperature threshold has been reached that could take hours to achieve.
+If your hot water faucet has gone cold, the pilot light on your water heater may be out.
+When the pilot light goes out, the water heater may not have enough gas pressure to heat up the water until it reaches a certain temperature, which could take hours.
 When this occurs, there are typically warning signs that the pilot light went out.

 If your water heater has a pilot light, check to see whether there are any marks on the burner.
 If you can't discover any, try this easy technique!